fklose/Tetris/README.md

 1. As a user I want to be able to see the highscores.
 2. As a user I want to be able to add my own score to the list of highscores.
 3. As a user I want to be able to see the next Tetrominos in queue.
-4. As a user I wanto to be able to pull the next Tetramino from the queue.
+4. As a user I want to be able to pull the next Tetramino from the queue.

 ## Appendix